×

 Folates

-Folate or vitamin B9 is very important in cell division and DNA synthesis, which are central processes for the manufacture of blood cells including platelets.
-To understand the relationship between folate and platelet count, it is also important to note that deficiency in this substance can lead to a type of anemia with larger red blood cells – megaloblastic one; however, this form will indirectly affect production of platelets as well.
+Folate or vitamin B9 is very important in cell division and DNA synthesis, which are central processes for the manufacture of blood cells, including platelets.
+To understand the relationship between folate and platelet count, it is also important to note that deficiency in this substance can lead to a type of anemia with larger red blood cells – megaloblastic one; however, this form will indirectly affect the production of platelets as well.

 Anemia associated with folate deficiency can result in some kinds of blood disorders that could have an impact on platelet counts; however, higher levels of dietary intake are unlikely to directly lead to a proportional increase in the number of platelets for everyone.
-Platelet count is not as specifically and directly affected by Folate as it is connected more generally with red blood cell production, and overall health of the blood.
+Platelet count is not as specifically and directly affected by Folate as it is connected more generally with red blood cell production and overall health of the blood.

 Folates